jarrett-markman/tennis_scoring_analysis/README.md

 $$\mathbb{S} = \{Deuce,\ Advantage\ Server,\ Advantage\ Returner,\ Game\ Server,\ Game\ Returner\}$$

-To calculate the probability of a server (or a returner) winning a deuce game we can apply **First-Step Analysis** with the function:
+To calculate the probability of a server (or a returner) winning a deuce-ad game we can apply **First-Step Analysis** with the function:

 $f(x) = P[Server\ Wins\ Deuce\ Game \|\ X(0) = x]\ for\ all\ x\ i.i.d.\ (independent\ and\ identically\ distributed) \in\ \mathbb{S}$